 “We also found a similar technique that could allow an attacker to elevate their privileges to root an affected device.
 We shared these findings with Apple through Coordinated Vulnerability Disclosure (CVD) via Microsoft Security Vulnerability Research (MSVR),” Microsoft 365 Defender Research Team said in a statement.

-Apple issued a fix for this vulnerability, now identified as CVE-2021-30892, in its latest security update.
+In its latest security update, Apple issued a fix for this vulnerability, now identified as CVE-2021-30892.

 SIP is a security technology in macOS that restricts a root user from performing operations that may compromise system integrity.